Thief in the night

 “Kom d’r in,” come on in, Father had replied, pulling the door shut again after Wisse had placed his wooden clogs beside the door and entered on his socks. " ôk goeiendag," a good day to you too, he had greeted Mother before continuing.

 "The water is at the dike," he had continued to Father.
 "Martin de Jonge is on his way with a truck full of sandbags.
-We have to reinforce the dike."
-Wisse had spoken more than ten words in a row, and the fear had been visible on Mother’s face.
+We need to reinforce the dike."
+Wisse had spoken more than ten words in a row, and the fear had been plain on Mother’s face.
 It was serious.
-The water had reached the dike, and it needed to be reinforced with sandbags.

 "Prayers first, then I’ll come along," Father had said.
-Along with Mother, she had followed his example, folding their hands and, at the end of the prayer, murmuring "Amen."
+Along with Mother, she had followed his example, folded her hands and, at the end of the prayer, murmured "Amen."
 Father had skipped the obligatory reading from the Bible.
-God had needed help at the dike, and Father had left with Wisse into the storm.
+God had needed help at the dike, and Father had left with Wisse, into the storm.

 2

 Despite the strengthening storm, she and Mother had tidied up the house that afternoon as best as they could.
 After all, the next day would be Sunday.
 After having washed the dishes, they had scrubbed the kitchen.
-Mother had removed the ashes from the stove and tossed them out through the only window sheltered from the storm—though the wind had still taken hold of them.
+Mother had removed the ashes from the stove and tossed them out through the only window sheltered from the storm—though the wind had still caught them.
 The coal dust had resembled a swarm of flying insects before dissolving into the wind.
 Together, they had prepared fresh sheets for the bedstead of Father and Mother downstairs and for the beds of her and Jakey in the small room upstairs.
-They had laid out their Sunday clothes to be ready on time for church.
+They had laid out their Sunday clothes so they’d be ready for church.
 Obviously, they had skipped beating the rugs and washing the windows that day.

 It had gotten dark early that day in their little house with its small windows.
 "Let’s turn on the lamp," Mother had said, just after the clock on the mantelpiece had chimed four times.
 She had thrown some extra coal onto the fire in the stove, yet they had still felt the cold draft from the gusts of wind seeping through the window cracks.
 "Better put on your thick pullover," Mother had said, while doing the same for Jakey.

 As always, Mother had made sure that there was bread on the table precisely at six o’clock that evening.
 The three of them had eaten their sandwiches.
 The light from the petroleum lamp above the table had cast eerie shadows on the walls and ceiling.
-Father’s empty chair and his untouched plate had felt strange.
-Strange, too, was the fact that Mother had taken the lead of their prayers.
-And even stranger, almost scary, that she had deviated from the standard Lord’s Prayer.
+Father’s empty chair and untouched plate had felt strange.
+Stranger, still, Mother had taken the lead of their prayers.
+And even stranger, almost scary, she had deviated from the standard Lord’s Prayer.
 "Lord, protect us from the storm.
 Please let Father return home safely," she had added to the prayer before concluding with "Amen."

 During dinner, Mother had repeatedly glanced at the window.
 She had followed Mother’s gaze a few times, only to see nothing but pitch-black darkness.
 It had seemed as if even Jakey had sensed the gravity of the situation.
 Without protest, he had eaten his sandwich with head cheese.